EnricoZanetti/EnricoZanetti/README.md

 - 👋 Hi, I’m @EnricoZanetti
-- 👀 I’m interested in Data Science and Web Development
+- 👀 I’m interested in Data Science and Computer Sccince
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python and C
 - 📫 How to reach me:-> @paranoizan

 <!---